-Ukrainian Economic Development National Strategy till 2030
+Ukrainian Economic Development National Strategy until 2030

-On March 21, 2021, the Government of Ukraine adopted the Ukrainian Economic Development National Strategy till 2030.
-The strategy covers 20 priorities, i.e., Quality of Life, Transport and Infrastructure and Mining Industry.
+On 21 March 2021, the Government of Ukraine adopted the Ukrainian Economic Development National Strategy until 2030.
+The strategy covers 20 priorities, among which there are Quality of Life, Transport and Infrastructure and Mining Industry.
 Priority 18 is Digital Economy, which is equivalent to the national eGovernment strategy.
-Priority 18, called 'Digital Economy', has 4 strategic objectives:
+Priority 18 has 4 strategic objectives: